Eat'n Park Restaurant

 Eat'n Park is a local restaurant chain with locations throughout Pennsylvania, Eastern Ohio, and Northern West Virginia.
 The franchise began in Pittsburgh's South Hills in 1949, with the business model that customers could drive their car and park at the restaurant, while being waited on by carhops.

-The original restaurant (pictured above) was located at 2209 Saw Mill Run Boulevard in Overbrook.
+The original restaurant was located at 2209 Saw Mill Run Boulevard in Overbrook and opened on June 5, 1949.
 Although the original restaurant no longer exists, the franchise itself has grown to nearly 100 locations.
-Closest to Brookline are Eat 'n Park Restaurants on West Liberty Avenue in Dormont, Banksville Road at Crane, and Route 51 at Streets Run.
+It is perhaps the most iconic family restaurant in Pittsburgh.

 Eat'n Park restaurants were once synonymous with the Big Boy, a double burger sandwich.
 Eat'n Park actually began as a Bob's Big Boy regional franchisee, using the Big Boy icon.
 The affiliation with Bob's Big Boy ended in 1975.
 Today, the Smiley Cookie is the official icon of Eat'n Park.
 The Smiley Cookie was created by James Broadhurst.
 The cookie was first introduced to guests in 1986.